Check out my first novel, midnight's simulacra!

 Filaments

 Of what I had available, polycarbonate and PAHT-CF were the most heat resistant.
 Both Bambu polycarbonate and Polymaker PolyLite PC claim Vicat softening points of 119℃ and melting points well above 200℃ (228 and 260, respectively).
 Bambu's PAHT-CF (carbon fibre-reinforced Nylon 12) melts at 225, but doesn't soften until 220.
-Unfortunately, I had only half a kilogram of PAHT-CF. I thus chose to print the top using the nylon: it will be the hot chamber, and I need tight mating between the top and bottom, which would be difficult to achieve with polycarbonate's known tendency to warp.
+I had a half kilogram of this, plus another half kilogram of Atomic Filament Nuclear Nylon (cabon fibre-reinforced Nylon 6).
+I thus used nylon for both chambers, especially as it holds its shape very precisely, allowing close mating of the chambers.
+I did the other parts with PolyLite PC.

 Electronics

-Rectangular load cells are much cheaper than circular ones, or a collection of point cells, and ought be serviceable so long as the spool was kept centered.
-Accuracy is inversely proportional to total weight capacity for a given load cell technology, so I went with a 5kg cell and its accompanying HX711 24-bit DAC + amplifier.
-An RC522 provides 15.96MHz RFID reading.
+Rectangular load cells are much cheaper than circular ones, or a collection of point cells, and ought be serviceable so long as the spool is kept centered.
+Accuracy is inversely proportional to total weight capacity for a given load cell technology, so I went with a 5kg bar cell and an accompanying NAU7802 24-bit DAC + amplifier (I went for the NAU7802 over the more common HX711 because it offers an I2C interface).
+The NAU7802 (like the HX711) works better with 5V for analog power, so we'll take a line out to it from the LM2596.
+An RC522 reads 15.96MHz RFID.
 The ESP32-S3 has a builtin chip temperature sensor, and my humidity sensor (a BME680) brings another one to the table.
 Between them, I ought be able to get a reliable temperature for the cool box, necessary for temperature correction of the load cell readings.
 A TB6612FNG motor controller can supply a sustained 1.2A (peak 3.2A) of 12V, while supporting 3.3V logic.
-The HX711, BME680, and TB6612FNG are all microamp devices, and can thus be powered from the ESP32's 3.3V pins.
 I needed two Molex 4-pin connectors for the fans, using 12V for power and 3.3V for the tach and PWM signal.
-Finally, I used a Geartisan 12V 5RPM brushless DC motor.

-Thus, the components (fans not shown, resistors/capacitors not labeled, relay was not used): a complete set of components
+Thus, the components (fans/fuse not shown, resistors/capacitors not labeled, relay was not used): a complete set of components

 Models

 I designed everything in OpenSCAD.
+These are somewhat complex models; a recent (2023+) build of OpenSCAD with the Manifold renderer enabled will make your experience much more pleasant.
 In addition to the printed parts, I modeled the load cell, AC adapter, and motor, so that I could design around them.

 Cool chamber